AloizioMacedo/anotaai-backend-test/README.md

 - [ ] Use IDs for the identification of products/categories instead
       of titles.
 - [ ] Add tests for the API.
+- [ ] Add Go version of deployment to AWS.